cdl-geneseo/geneseo-dictionary/P/Pizza_Pauls.md

 # Pizza Paul's

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pizza Paul's

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (n.)
 A pizzeria on Geneseo's Main Street.
 Famous for its variation on garlic bread with cheese, known as &quot;Paul's Balls&quot;. &quot;Let's go to Pizza Paul's after the IB&quot;.
 A. Moak 2010